tranquilo12/kli/README.md

 # Kaggle-Cli (kli)
 Powered by [Click](http://click.pocoo.org/5)

-**kli** is an unoffical Kaggle-CLI which helps you avoid entering your username and password repeatedly when downloading a data file from kaggle.
+**kli** is an unoffical Kaggle-Cli which helps you avoid entering your username and password repeatedly when downloading a data file from kaggle.

 ## Installation:
 Within your virtual environment: